Homogeneous Convex Foliations of degree 6: Homogeneous Convex Foliations of Degree 6

 \section{Homogeneous Convex Foliations of Degree 6}

 The aim of this section is to classify homogeneous convex foliations of degree six.
 The cases for degrees $d=4$ and $d=5$ have already been addressed in \cite{bedrouni2020convex} and \cite{bedrouni2021convex}, respectively.
 However, these classifications reveal that the complexity of the computations increases significantly with the degree.
 To handle the case $d=6$, we rely on primary decomposition of ideals, a technique implemented using SageMath.
-For further details on this computational method, see \cite[Section 3.8]{DP}.
+Some algebraic concepts and results are presented here, which will serve to establish the classification of homogeneous convex foliations of degree $6$.